About Me

 The Lord wants every believer to experience this same kind of joy, especially when we go through difficult times.
 Joy is a fruit of the spirit that we must cultivate.
 By developing this fruit of the spirit, it will greatly improve our walk with the Lord and our quality of life.

 Rejoicing in the Lord is not always or primarily a matter of feeling.
 Actually, it is rarely a matter of feelings or circumstances, but rather it is an act of obedience.
 If we are constantly depressed and overwhelmed by our problems and the joy of the Lord is not dominant in our lives, we are not effective witnesses for our Lord Jesus Christ.
-Neither can we be productive workers in the church and we are certainly not good witnesses for our families and in our environment.
+Neither can we be productive workers in the church.
+We are certainly not good witnesses for our families and in our environment.
 As children of God, it is our responsibility, and it should be also our goal to develop the joy of the Lord as our permanent way of life.

 I certainly do not want to imply that we should ignore our feelings when we are going through difficult times.
 Absolutely not.
 But we must learn that during times of sadness, or difficulties, it is always better to give glory to God, not for the sadness or the trial we are experiencing, but to give glory to God because during these difficult times, He gives us unwavering joy.